If you’re a rice lover like me, this easy Hibachi Fried Rice recipe is a must! It’s so quick to make, and the taste is just too good.

 Serving Suggestions

-It also goes great with a variety of other Asian dishes like Teriyaki Chicken, Mongolian Beef or Hunan Shrimp.
+It also goes great with a variety of my other Asian dishes like Teriyaki Chicken, Mongolian Beef or Hunan Shrimp.
 Add a side of refreshing Asian Cucumber Salad for a complete meal.

-- You can use the same recipe with brown rice for added nutrition.
+• Sometimes, I use the same recipe with brown rice for added nutrition.

 Hibachi Fried Rice, on our Gypsy Plate… enjoy!